 Table of Contents

 As the world’s largest professional social network, LinkedIn boasts over 645 million users worldwide.
 LinkedIn channels drive more traffic to blogs and websites than other social media platforms, and it allows busy professionals to connect with other business-focused users.
 Although you may have already claimed a LinkedIn profile for yourself or your law firm, consider the following steps to increase your client base with LinkedIn.
+(Also, if you are interested in having someone take your social media off your plate, Law Quill can do your social media marketing for you!)

 Why Use LinkedIn?